 - Summary: In these perilous "last days" of the Church, we believers need to be always "fired up" for the Lord.
 He has made provision for us to keep the fire of the Holy Spirit burning brightly in us.

 Luke 12:35 Be dressed ready for service and keep your lamps burning.

 - • Be alert … stay awake … be ready … be “fired up” with your lamp burning brightly for the Lord.

 - • We live in evil, dangerous times predicted in the Scriptures.
-Peter wrote, “Mark this: There will be terrible times in the last days” (2 Timothy 3:1).
+Paul wrote, “Mark this: There will be terrible times in the last days” (2 Timothy 3:1).
 The King James version says, “This know also, that in the last days perilous times shall come.”

 - • You can’t afford to fall asleep spiritually.
 Jesus warns us to be ever ready, to keep our lamps burning, our lives illuminated by the light He provides.